-Baby swallows’ lot of air if they aren’t breastfeeding efficiently because of following reason
+Baby swallows’ lot of air if they aren’t breastfeeding efficiently.
+Following are the reasons

-Check your baby for tongue tie or lip tie because it can cause incorrect latch allowing baby to swallow excessive air during feeding.
+Check your baby for tongue-tie or lip tie because it can cause incorrect latch, allowing the baby to swallow excessive air during feeding.

 - Forceful let down: If you have a forceful letdown or oversupply of milk, that can lead to a rush of milk from your breast and cause baby to gulp too much milk too fast causing gas and frequent large spit ups in your baby.

-- Feeding Position: Many new moms feed their baby in almost lying position, with the newborn flat on their backs.
+- Feeding Position: Many new moms feed their baby in an almost lying position, with the newborn flat on their backs.
 That may cause air to trap in their intestine.
-Keeping their head elevated than their tummy while feeding helps release of gas via burping a lot easier.
+Keeping their head elevated than their tummy while feeding helps release gas by burping a lot easier.

-- Overfeeding a baby: Overloading baby’s tummy with too much milk at once can also cause gas in baby.
-According to Bill Sears M.D., a renowned pediatrician, professor of pediatrics at the University of Irvine, “Feeding too fast may produce lactose overload and increased intestinal gas from the breakdown of excessive lactose”.
+- Overfeeding a baby: Overloading the baby’s tummy with too much milk at once can also cause gas in the baby.
+According to Bill Sears M.D., a renowned pediatrician, professor of pediatrics at the University of Irvine, “Feeding too fast may produce lactose overload and increased intestinal gas from the breakdown of excessive lactose.”

-Don’t get overwhelmed with lot of information here.
-If you are first time mom and hasn’t got a hang of breastfeeding yet, no problem.
-It’s not too late to take this breastfeeding course to learn hows and whys of breastfeeding.
+Don’t get overwhelmed with a lot of information here.
+If you are a first time mom and hasn’t got the hang of breastfeeding yet, no problem.
+It’s not too late to take this breastfeeding course to learn the hows and whys of breastfeeding.

 Read my full review of this course HERE.

-Immature digestive system in baby can lead to gas pain in babies.
-As digestive system of baby is still learning how to digest food, process gas and stool effectively, babies 1-4 months of age are more prone to develop a digestive issue.
-Immaturity in babies gut microbial flora (healthy bacteria that lives in our gut) can also cause gas in babies.
+The immature digestive system in a baby can lead to gas pain in babies.
+As the baby’s digestive system is still learning how to digest food, process gas and stool effectively, babies 1-4 months of age are more prone to develop a digestive issue.
+Immaturity in babies’ gut microbial flora (healthy bacteria that lives in our gut) can also cause gas.

 Let’s look at some of the gastrointestinal issues that can contribute to gas in babies;

-Reflux: Gastroesophageal reflux disease (GERD) may contribute to gas or excessive gas may contribute to developing reflux in babies.
-Both are interrelated as both involves immature digestive tract.
+Reflux: Gastroesophageal reflux disease (GERD) may contribute to gas, or excessive gas may help develop reflux in babies.
+Both are interrelated as both involve the immature digestive tract.
 Read about reflux in babies HERE.